dominodatalab/terraform-aws-eks/bin/state-migration/README.md

 # Terraform State Migration Guide
 ## Overview
-This script is designed to assist with the migration of a monolithic Terraform state to a modular design.
+This script is designed to assist with the migration of a monolithic Terraform(versions < v3.0.0 of this module) state to a modular design (versions >= v3.0.0 of this module).
 The original implementation provisioned the infrastructure (infra), EKS cluster, and nodes under a single Terraform state.
 The new design segregates these into three distinct Terraform states: Infrastructure, EKS Cluster, and Nodes.

 ## Prerequisites
 * Terraform installed.